magento/devdocs/src/release/policy/index.md

 -  **Security patch releases for the latest-supported minor release**:

-   -  The security patch release for the latest-supported Minor release (currently {{site.data.var.ee}} 2.4) includes:
+   -  The security patch release for the latest-supported minor release (currently {{site.data.var.ee}} 2.4) includes:

       -  Security bug fixes that have been created since the previous full patch release.